officialrajdeepsingh/awesome-nextjs/README.md

 ## Icon

 - [react icons](https://react-icons.github.io/react-icons/): Use the popular svg icons in your React projects easily with react-icons.
+- [MUI Icons](https://mui.com/material-ui/material-icons/): Material icons are ready-to-use with React, which is officially designed and maintained by the MUI team.

 ## Nextjs based template